 "I can't see how a urine infection prevents you pouring a cup of Complan or tidying up the house a bit when I'm away.
 It wouldn't kill you."

-The Young Vic has done a great job with the staging almost encasing the audience in the frequently rain-soaked cottage with Maureen and Mag (yes with real water) so that you feel holed-up mother and daughter.
-That, combined with the rippling wit in the script and acting (Linehan proves a master of comedy with a perfectly-timed raise of the eye brow or look) quite simply had us all hooked.
+The Young Vic has done a great job with the staging almost encasing the audience in the frequently rain-soaked cottage so that you feel holed-up with mother and daughter.

 No professional reviews as yet because it's still in preview will post some as and when they appear.